Be part of their learning journey

 Primary teacher education students:

-If that sounds like you, read on to find out more about taking these programmes at UC.
+If this sounds like you, read on to find out more about studying these programmes at UC.

 You'll learn about the theory, practice and management of teaching, including the place and role of education, the characteristics of learners and the teaching-learning process.
 You'll also learn about the curriculum taught in schools today to prepare you for the profession of teaching.
 This includes English, Māori language, mathematics, science, technology education, social studies, art, music, drama and dance, health and physical education and learning languages.